paulcap510/scrimba-biz-card/README.md

+# React Personal Business Card

+This project was completed as a solo project for Scrimba's Frontend Developer Career Path Curriculum.
+The project uses React to generate a personal business card with links to social media websites and email.
+I used Vite to create it locally rather than creating it on Scrimba.

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.